 This one makes me extra sad because it’s Canadian.
 I would love an awesome Canadian feminist website.
 Unfortunately, this one is decidedly not it.
 The editor and founder of this website is a very well-known TERF (trans-exclusionary radical feminist) and writes a lot of insidiously hateful things.
 Some of their articles might sound like they’d be good feminist pieces, but they weave bigotry into them.
 This site is super TERF-y and super White Feminism-y.
 Please be aware of this!!

 There’s just something squicky about a “women’s website” that was founded by a cis het white dude.
 I’ll read a listicle or something now and then, but I find that Bustle tends to be more superficial.
 If you enjoy Bustle, that’s great.
-I’m sure they employ some rad ladies.
-For me, it’s overall an idea I can’t get behind.
+I do sometimes, and I’m sure they employ some rad ladies.
+For me, overall, I try to keep it’s roots in mind for critical reading.

 Not technically a news or culture website, but in the past I’ve really enjoyed their work and their products.
 It has come to light that again something for women was made at the hands of a white man, and it was to the detriment of many women.
 Read more about that here.